cozarkd/hugotest/content/docs/breadcrumbs.md

 +++
-date = "2017-04-10T16:41:54+01:00"
-weight = 110
-description = "Traces for the users so they won't get lost" title = "Breadcrumbs" draft = false bref= "Breadcrumbs in Kube are formed as lists with default separator.
-This separator can be customized with ease by simply changing a single CSS line" toc = true
+bref = "Breadcrumbs in Kube are formed as lists with default separator.
+This separator can be customized with ease by simply changing a single CSS line" date = "2017-04-10T16:41:54+01:00" description = "Traces for the users so they won't get lost" title = "Breadcrumbs" toc = true weight = 110

 +++
 <h3 class="section-head" id="h-base"><a href="#h-base">Base</a></h3>
 <div class="example">
   <nav class="breadcrumbs">